With so much to do in Victoria and it’s surrounds you’ve got to prioritize searching for a decent coffee to kick start the day!

 If you happen to be driving past on a sunny afternoon, don’t miss the opportunity to try their incredible gelato.

 Nestled next to Tod Inlet is the mystically beautiful and ever popular Butchart Gardens.
 It was first used as a limestone quarry but once that valuable resource was exhausted the sunken garden was then created in 1912 by Jennie Butchart.

-Jennie had envisioned a beautiful garden for when she were to have visitors come, so began hauling top soil by horse and cart to make her dream come to life.
+Jennie had envisioned a beautiful garden for when she was to have visitors come, so began hauling topsoil by horse and cart to make her dream come to life.

 Over the years the gardens grew, with the Butcharts creating a Japanese Garden by the seaside, the Italian Garden, and the stunningly fragrant Rose Garden.

 You never would have thought a quarry could eventuate into the masterpiece it is today.